ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/grpc.md

   host: api.example.com
 ```

 Some gRPC client libraries produce requests where the `host` or `:authority` header includes the port number.
 For example, a request to the above service might include `host: api.example.com:443` instead of just `host: api.example.com`.
-To avoid having $productName$ return a 404 (not found) response to these requests due to the mismatched host, you may want to set `strip_matching_host_port` in the [Ambassador module](../../topics/running/ambassador#strip-matching-host-port).
+To avoid having Emissary-ingress return a 404 (not found) response to these requests due to the mismatched host, you may want to set `strip_matching_host_port` in the [Ambassador module](../../topics/running/ambassador#strip-matching-host-port).

 Alternately, you may find it cleaner to make sure your gRPC client does not include the port in the `host` header.
 Here is an example using gRPC/Go.